JavierOrdonezA/ALMA-Cold-Region-Tracker-Dynamic-Event-Detection-and-Analysis/README.md

 This tracking process is performed both forward and backward in time, starting from the event's frame, ensuring continuous tracking.
 For example, the library tracks an event from frame 100 to **frame 150** and interrupts the tracking if the distance between the event and the local minima exceeds the threshold in **frame 151**.

+# Inputs and Parameters

+## Event Tracking

+- **Frame Number** (*int*): The frame number in the observational data where the event is first identified.

+- **Distance Threshold** (*float*): The threshold distance between the event's position in the current frame and local minima in the next frame.
+If the distance exceeds this threshold, tracking is interrupted.

+- **Local Minima Detection**: Performed using the `peak_local_max` function with a minimum distance of zero and local minima below the average temperature.